 Now comes a variation of the “soft food causes crooked teeth” theory which was recently described in a study published in the online edition of the Proceedings of the National Academy of Sciences.

-This new theory states that the move of humans from primarily hunter-gatherers to farmers around 10,000 years ago put us on the inevitable road to the orthodontist’s chair.
+This new theory states that the movement of humans from hunter-gatherers to farmers around 10,000 years ago put us on the inevitable road to the orthodontist’s chair.

 A significant correlation existed between how a population obtained its food and the shape of the jaw.
 Hunter-gatherers had narrower and more jutting lower jaws whereas those of the agriculturalists were shorter and wider.

 The shape of the upper jaw and palate also varied somewhat between the farmers and hunter-gatherers.